hurricanemark/NodeExpressLoginTemplate/README.md

 ![Landing page](./public/homePage.PNG)

 Logging out will take you back to the login page.
-Now, try to login with an invalid password.
+Now, try to login with an invalid password and notice the express-flash message cirled in red below.

 ![logout, then try an invalid password](./public/invalidLogin.PNG)